 Store the labneh without olive oil in the fridge for up to a week.
 I don't recommend freezing the labneh.

 Labneh is strained cow's yogurt.
-It has thicker consistency than yogurt, close to Greek yogurt.
+It has a thicker consistency than yogurt, close to Greek yogurt.

 Garlic labneh can be eaten as a dip, smeared onto pita bread, a bagel, or toast.
 There are many ways to eat this delicious labneh dip!